dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 > [!NOTE]
 > The Remapper re-writes a dependency that Visual Studio uses for IntelliSense auto-completion.
 Therefore, you may need to reload and rebuild the project when the Remapper is added for IntelliSense to correctly recognize the changes.

+### Company Portal app
+The Intune SDK Xamarin Bindings rely on the presence of the [Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal) Android app on the device to enable app protection policies.
+The Company Portal retrieves app protection policies from the Intune service.
+When the app initializes, it loads policy and code to enforce that policy from the Company Portal.
+The user does not need to be signed in.

+> [!NOTE]
+> When the Company Portal app is not on the **Android** device, an Intune-managed app behaves the same as a normal app that does not support Intune app protection policies.

+For app protection without device enrollment, the user is _**not**_ required to enroll the device by using the Company Portal app.

 ## Support
 If your organization is an existing Intune customer, please work with your Microsoft support representative to open a support ticket and create an issue [on the GitHub issues page](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/issues) and we will help as soon as we can.